UX-Box/html-php-pages-and-posts/README.txt

 This plugin allows you to use any HTML or PHP file as the template for any page or post.

 Simply upload the file and select it.
-You can upload custom js and css files into the media library and call them from the HTML file.
+You can upload custom js and css files into the media library and link to them from the HTML file.

 Options:

 * Overwrite All: You overwrite the entire theme and use your custom file
 * Overwrite Content: Keeps the header, footer, sidebar, e.t.c.
 Simply overwrites the body of the page or post
-* Above Content: Your custom content is simply added to the top of the page content *Below Content: You custom content is placed just beneath the page content.
+* Above Content: Your custom content is simply added to the top of the page content

-NOTE: PHP code will only run properly when using the "Overwrite All" option.
+* Below Content: You custom content is placed just beneath the page content.

 == Installation ==